nikhiltri/dinosaur-fun-facts/index.md

 ### Question 8: Why isn't pterodactyl a real thing?

-Because its beak was from a pterodactylus, its wings were from a quetzalcoatlus, and its body a tail were from a ramphorinkus.
+Because its beak was from a pterodactylus, its wings were from a quetzalcoatlus, and its body a tail were from a rhamphorhynchus.
 A paleontologist found all these bones in the same place and thought they belonged together, but they did NOT.

 ### Question 9: Why don't you have any pterosaurs on this page?